 CASBs can also provide real-time activity monitoring, so security teams can see which users are accessing which cloud services and when.
 They’re an important part of a cloud security strategy because they help to ensure that only authorized users have access to sensitive data, which helps prevent data leaks.

-Organizations should consider a CASB if they are using cloud services to store or process sensitive data, or if they need to comply with data privacy regulations such as the EU’s General Data Protection Regulation (GDPR).
+Organizations should consider a CASB if they are using cloud services to store or process sensitive data, or if they must comply with data privacy regulations such as the EU’s General Data Protection Regulation (GDPR).

 5. Cloud Application Architecture